Aladaabdul/HNGx/README.md

 # PROJECT STRUCTURE
 The project structure includes the following key components:

-1.people (Django app)
+1. people (Django app)
-2.models.py: Defines the Person model.
+2. models.py: Defines the Person model
-3.serializers.py: Defines the DRF serializer for the Person model.
+3. serializers.py: Defines the DRF serializer for the Person model
-4.views.py: Contains the viewsets and view functions for handling person data.
+4. views.py: Contains the viewsets and view functions for handling person data
-5.urls.py: Defines the API endpoints for the Person model.
+5. urls.py: Defines the API endpoints for the Person model
-6.manage.py: The Django management script.
+6. manage.py: The Django management script
-7.settings.py: Django project settings.
+7. settings.py: Django project settings
-8.urls.py: The project's main URL configuration.
+8. urls.py: The project's main URL configuration

 # GETTING STARTED

 1. clone the repository to your local machine
 2. Navigate to the project directory
 3. Create a virtual environment and activate it
-4. Install the project dependencies
-Apply database migrations
+4. Install the project dependencies and Apply database migrations

 # PERSON MODEL

 The Person model represents a person with a name.
 It includes the following fields:

-1.id: An integer field that serves as the primary key.
+1. id: An integer field that serves as the primary key.
-2.name: A character field with a maximum length of 255 characters.
+2. name: A character field with a maximum length of 255 characters.
    It uses a regex validator to ensure that names contain only letters and spaces.

 # SERIALIZERS